 Bioscience is important to the economy

-In the EU alone the bioeconomy is estimated to be worth two trillion euros accounting for 22 million jobs, about per cent of the EU labour market.
+In the EU alone the bioeconomy is estimated to be worth two trillion euros accounting for 22 million jobs.
 Each euro invested in EU-funded bioeconomy research and innovation is estimated to trigger €10 of value added in bioeconomy sectors by 2025.

 Consideration of the bioeconomy as a whole might enable more effective interdisciplinary working and collaborating and increase alignment between government departments.
 Similarly, realising the opportunities of the bioeconomy to drive sustainable and equitable growth and increase wellbeing is going to require bioscience to work with a range of other disciplines and in concert with partners across society.